vdwees/vdwees.github.io/content/post/bicitrilladora.md

 The Nicaraguan non-profit I was working for was set up to improve access to healthcare for extremely rural communities.
-The villages they served were very hard to get to, often requiring multiple days of travel involving 4x4 trucks and dugout canoes.
+The villages they served were very hard to get to, often requiring multiple days of travel involving 4x4 trucks, Cessnas and dugout canoes.
 Conversely, a farmer in one of the more rural villages could expect multiple days, substantial risk and great personal expense to get their products to market.

 {{< figure
     src="/images/rural-homestead.jpeg"